DarkEnergySurvey/bpz/Readme.md

 To do:
 ------

-- Correct input fluxes/magnitudes in the ‘color’ catalogs using SFD98
-- Add mix of MOF/MAG_AUTO quantities using SQL fetch from the DES Database.
+- Add mix of MOF/MAG_AUTO quantities using SQL fetch from the DES Database or MOF files.